noorulhuda000000/Genetic-Variant-Analysis/README.md

 RefSeq Genes

-Pathogenicity prediction tracks (AlphaMissense, RAVEL where applicable)
+Pathogenicity prediction tracks (AlphaMissense and RAVEL, where applicable)

-Captured screenshots showing variant position within gene.

-Screenshots are stored in organized folders.
+Screenshots were captured showing the genomic context of each variant and stored in organized folders within the repository.

-Step 5 — VCF File Creation
+Step 5 – VCF File Creation

-A Variant Call Format (VCF) file was manually created for each disease variant using the standard format:
+For each variant, a Variant Call Format (VCF) file was manually created using the standard VCFv4.2 format.

-##fileformat=VCFv4.2
-##reference=GRCh38
-#CHROM  POS  ID  REF  ALT  QUAL  FILTER  INFO
+Each file includes:

+File format declaration

+Reference genome version

+Chromosome number

+Genomic position

+Variant ID

+Reference and alternate alleles

+Filter and information fields

-Each VCF file simulates how a variant would appear in real patient WES/WGS sequencing data.
+These files simulate how the variants would appear in actual patient WES or WGS data.

-Step 6 — ClinVar Annotation Verification
+Step 6 – ClinVar Verification

-Each variant was queried using its rsID or genomic coordinates in ClinVar Variation Viewer to confirm:
+Each variant was rechecked using ClinVar Variation Viewer by searching via rsID or genomic coordinates.

+This step confirmed:

 Clinical significance

 Associated disease

-Supporting submissions
+Supporting clinical submissions

-This step validates annotation accuracy.
+This ensured consistency and annotation accuracy.

+ACMG/AMP Classification

+Variants were interpreted according to ACMG/AMP guidelines using available evidence such as:

+Type of mutation

+Published studies

+Multiple independent clinical submissions

+Computational prediction scores

+Based on this evidence, each variant was classified appropriately (e.g., Pathogenic or Likely Pathogenic) and recorded in the Excel sheet.

-📁 Repository Structure
+Repository Organization

-The repository is organized as follows:
+The repository is structured as follows:

 Assignment/
 │
-├── annotate/
+├── annotate/ (ClinVar verification screenshots)
-│ └── (ClinVar annotation screenshots for all three diseases) │
-├── ucscgenomebrowser/
-│ ├── Cystic_Fibrosis/
-│ ├── Ectopia_Lentis/
-│ └── Fibrodysplasia_Ossificans_Progressiva/
-│ (UCSC screenshots inside each folder)
+├── ucscgenomebrowser/ (UCSC screenshots organized by disease) ├── vcf/ (VCF files for each variant)
-│
-├── vcf/
-│ ├── CF_variant.vcf
-│ ├── EL_variant.vcf
-│ └── FOP_variant.vcf
-│
-└── variant_data.xlsx
+└── assignment#2(solved)final.xlsx

-Screenshots are stored separately to maintain clarity and avoid cluttering the Excel sheet.

-ACMG/AMP Interpretation

-Variants were interpreted according to ACMG/AMP guidelines using available evidence such as:

-Variant type (loss of function, missense, etc.)

-Multiple clinical submissions

-Published evidence

-Computational pathogenicity predictions

-Each variant was classified accordingly (e.g., Pathogenic, Likely Pathogenic, etc.) and documented in the Excel sheet.
+This structure ensures clarity and reproducibility.

 Tools Used